MSG-Mutual-Support-to-Grow/Full_Stack_Lab/Ex-3/README.md

-# Ex-3 — Karunya Institute Demo Page
+# Ex-3 — RESPONSIVE WEBPAGE USING HTML5 AND CSS3

 This experiment (Ex-3) is a simple static HTML page demonstrating a small informational site for an educational institute.
 The page shows how to structure content (hero image, about text, gallery, testimonials) and references image assets and a stylesheet.